-- A2.5.1 Any pistol caliber firearm capable of fully automatic fire. - A2.5.2 All targets must be engaged exclusively in fully automatic mode.
-Use of semi-automatic or burst-fire modes will incur a 30-second time penalty per occurrence. - A2.5.3 All targets must be engaged in a controlled and considerate manner.
+- A2.5.1 Any pistol caliber firearm capable of fully automatic or forced reset fire modes. - A2.5.2 All targets must be engaged exclusively in fully automatic or forced reset mode.
+Use of conventional semiautomatic or burst-fire modes will incur a 30-second time penalty per occurrence. - A2.5.3 All targets must be engaged in a controlled and considerate manner.
 Violations of this rule (e.g. firing grossly excessive shots at a cardboard target) will incur a 30-second time penalty per occurrence and repeat offenders may be subject to the provisions of rule 1.6.